Bedir Khan Beg: Triple alliance

-Following the Battle of Nizip, Bedir Khan allied himself with Han Mahmoud of Müküs and Nurallah Bey of Hakkari in 1840 to a triple alliance.
+Following the Battle of Nizip, Bedir Khan allied himself with Han Mahmud of Müküs and Nurullah Bey of Hakkari in 1840 to a triple alliance.
 As the Ottomans decided to detach Cizre from Diyarbakir and have it joined to the Mosul Eyalet, Bedr Khan opposed the decision and would not submit to the authority of the Vali of Mosul.
 In the meantime, Han Mahmoud of Müküs unsuccessfully attempted to conquer the area around Bitlis.
-The triple alliance entered in conflict with the local Assyrian population, and perpetrated massacres amongst them in 1843 and 1846.
+The triple alliance entered in conflict with the local Assyrian Christian population, and perpetrated massacres amongst them in 1843 and 1846.
 The conflict arose, as Nestorians in the area between Urmia, Mosul and Hakkari, decided to refuse their accorded tribute to the Emir of Hakkari in 1841.
 After Nurullah Bey unsuccessfully attempted to subdue the Nestorians led by Shimun XVII Abraham, he called for the assistance by Bedir Khan Beg.
 In 1843, Bedir Khan broke their resistance and Mar Shimun took refuge in Mosul.
 And also in 1844 in the Tur Abdin mountains, Yazidis were again raided by Bedir Khan Beg.
 Bedir Khan Beg's goal was to force the Yazidis to convert to Islam.

 Pressure from the European Powers to stop the massacres of Christians led to Ottoman forces invading his territories in 1846–7, with Omer Pasha's 12,000 strong Ottoman force, which was supported by Yezidi tribesmen seeking revenge, defeating the Kurdish army in the field near Zeitun, Cizre.
 At the beginning of the conflict he was able to beat the Ottomans, but as an important commander of his troops, defected to the Ottomans, he was forced to flee to Evruh castle, where he endured an eight months long siege.
 Bedir Khan had to surrender to the Ottomans at Evreh Castle in Eruh, Siirt on the 4 July 1847.
 The same day also Han Mahmud was defeated in Tatvan.
 Bedir Khan was betrayed by Yezdanşer a distant relative and high ranking commander of his forces, who had joined the Ottoman Army in exchange of promises of a rank in the government.
 Yezdanşer would become appointed the mütesellim of Cizre for a short time.
 From Evreh castle Bedir Khan and his family were put in chains and taken to Kumçati in the Şırnak province.
 After 40 days in detention, Bedir Khan and his family were transferred to Constantinople.